zlaski/loudgain/README.md

 and uses _LU_ and _LUFS_ units.
 The proposed ReplayGain 2.0 standard tries to stay compatible with older software and thus uses EBU R128 loudness measuring _but_ at a target of -18 LUFS (estimated to be equal to the old "89 dB" reference loudness).
-The generated tags also still use the "dB" suffix (1 dB = 1 LU).
+The generated tags also still use the "dB" suffix (except for '-s l' tag-mode which uses "LU"; 1 dB = 1 LU).

 loudgain defaults to the ReplayGain 2.0 standard (-18 LUFS, "dB" units).
 Peak values are measured using the True Peak algorithm.